dendronhq/handbook/handbook/area.team.sop.daily-asyncs.md

 1. Dendron team members should [[add an acknowledgement|dendron://private/area.team.sop.weekly-planning-commenting#adding-an-acknowledgement]] for all previous day asyncs within 24h of the day

 ### Archiving
-1. The daily meeting notes for a given day wll be imported into the `meet.daily.{date}` hierarchy every week on Wednesday.
+1. The daily meeting notes for a given day will be imported into the `meet.daily.{date}` hierarchy every week on Wednesday.
     - NOTE: on Thursday, notes from previous Wednesday to this week Tuesday midnight will be imported and then erased from the google doc

 ## Reference